SkelegonDK/ElevenTools/README.md

 - Single and bulk audio generation
 - CSV support for batch processing
 - Review and playback of generated audio
-- OpenAI integration for phonetic conversions
+- Ollama integration for local language model processing

 ## Installation